 Assessment failed at first attempt Reason Resit arrangements Automatic fail of whole University Examination Resit mark capped?
-Comments FPE assessment unit Academic fail Assessment retaken at next opportunity No No If 50% of assessment units or more failed, all assessment units must be retaken.
+3 Comments FPE assessment unit Academic fail Assessment retaken at next opportunity No No If 50% of assessment units or more failed, all assessment units must be retaken.
 Exact requirements are described in special subject regulations.
-Technical fail Assessment retaken at next opportunity No Yes FHS assessment unit Academic fail Technical fail Resit only permitted if student not given classified outcome Dependent on classification conventions No Some classification conventions state that a candidate with less than 30 on any assessment unit automatically Resit of all assessment (for either whole FHS or Part of the FHS depending on subject) Yes (either whole FHS or Part of the FHS depending on subject) No fails the FHS.
+Technical fail Assessment retaken at next opportunity No Yes FHS assessment unit Academic fail Resit only permitted if student not given classified outcome Dependent on classification conventions No Some classification conventions state that a candidate with less than 30 on any assessment unit automatically fails the FHS.
 Resit arrangements for FHS with Parts are specified in special subject regulations.
+Technical fail Resit of all assessment (for either whole FHS or Part of the FHS depending on subject) Yes (either whole FHS or Part of the FHS depending on subject) No

-&lt;sup>3 ER 14.3(3) 'Where a candidate is deemed to have failed a paper under this Part and the Examination is one in which Honours are not awarded or for Honour Moderations, for any further attempt at that paper that is permitted by regulation the examiners shall award a mark no higher than the pass mark (as defined for the Examination) for the paper'.
+3 ER 14.3(3) Where a candidate is deemed to have failed a paper under this Part and the Examination is one in which Honours are not awarded or for Honour Moderations, for any further attempt at that paper that is permitted by regulation the examiners shall award a mark no higher than the pass mark (as defined for the Examination) for the paper'.

 Assessment failed at first attempt Reason Resit arrangements Automatic fail of whole University Examination Resit mark capped?
-Comments PGT assessment unit (one item of assessment) Academic fail Assessment retaken at next opportunity No Dependent on special subject regulations or examination conventions Ineligible for a distinction or merit overall Technical fail Assessment retaken at next opportunity No Yes PGT assessment unit (two or more items of assessment) Academic fail Failed assessment item(s) retaken at next opportunity; passed assessment item(s) carried forward No Dependent on special subject regulations or examination conventions Ineligible for a distinction or merit overall Technical fail Failed assessment item(s) retaken at next opportunity; passed assessment item(s) carried forward No Yes - assessment item and assessment unit capped at pass mark Both assessment item and assessment unit mark are specified as being capped at the pass mark for the resit to allow for differences in presentation on the transcript of assessment units with multiple assessment items.
+3 Comments PGT assessment unit (one item of assessment) Academic fail Assessment retaken at next opportunity at next ity on special subject regulations or examination conventions Ineligible for a distinction or merit overall Technical fail Assessment retaken at next opportunity No Yes PGT assessment unit (two or more items of assessment) Academic fail Failed assessment item(s) retaken at next opportunity; passed assessment item(s) carried forward No Dependent on special subject regulations or examination conventions Ineligible for a distinction or merit overall Technical fail Failed assessment item(s) retaken at next opportunity; passed assessment item(s) carried forward No Yes - assessment item and assessment unit capped at pass mark Both assessment item and assessment unit mark are specified as being capped at the pass mark for the resit to allow for differences in presentation on the transcript of assessment units with multiple assessment items.
 Ineligible for a distinction or merit overall

-\ Exceptionally, supervisory bodies may approve examination conventions that allow examiners to consider for distinction or merit otherwise excellent candidates who have initially failed a minor assessment item (no more than 10% to the overall award outcome).
+Exceptionally, supervisory bodies may approve examination conventions that allow examiners to consider for distinction or merit otherwise excellent candidates who have initially failed a minor assessment item (no more than 10% to the overall award outcome).
 Examination conventions should specify the element(s) that may be disregarded (see section 11.1.3).